All Products

 rule.setExpiredDeleteMarker(true);

-// Specify that the storage class of the previous versions of objects is converted to IA 10 days after the objects are last modified.
+// Specify that the storage classes of the previous versions of objects are changed to IA 10 days after the objects are last modified.

 LifecycleRule.NoncurrentVersionStorageTransition noncurrentVersionStorageTransition =